-Deloitte LLP have been appointed to act as the Company's auditors by a resolution of the Board of Directors in accordance with s489(3) Companies Act 2006.
-A resolution of the members to re-appoint Deloitte LLP as auditors was passed at the Annual General Meeting of the Company held on 19 April 2022 in accordance with s489(4) Companies Act 2006.
+Deloitte LLP have been reappointed to act as the Company's auditors by a resolution of the Board in accordance with s489(3) Companies Act 2006.
+A resolution of the members to appoint Deloitte LLP as auditors was passed at a General Meeting of the Company in accordance with s489(4) Companies Act 2006.